visnet/console_demo/README.md

 # console_demo

-This project we can take as a refernce for developing c3 application and working with classes and objects following oops features.
+This project we can take as a refernce for developing console application and working with classes and objects following oops features.

 for running this project we require
 VS studio 2019 or later